 When new mothers encounter breastfeeding challenges, they can experience various negative emotions.

-If they have knowledgeable and empathetic support, they can often overcome such breastfeeding challenges and their negative emotions become positive ones.
+If they have knowledgeable and empathetic support, they can often overcome such breastfeeding aversions and their negative emotions become positive ones.

-A mother with D-MER suffers negative emotions seconds before her milk ejection reflex (also known as ‘let-down reflex’) occurs.
-A milk ejection reflex (MER) can occur while breastfeeding or expressing, or can happen spontaneously, when a mother isn’t breastfeeding or expressing, but is perhaps thinking about her baby.
+A milk ejection reflex can occur while a mother is breastfeeding or expressing, or it can happen with spontaneous milk releases when a mother isn’t breastfeeding or expressing but is perhaps thinking about her baby.

-Mothers who suffer from D-MER might experience any of the following feelings when their MER occurs:
+Mothers who suffer from D-MER might experience any of the following feelings when their milk ejection reflex occurs: